spren9er/tidytuesday/README.md

 This repository is a collection of some code snippets used for wrangling, aggregating and visualizing data with `tidyverse` to create a meaningful insight about the underlying weekly data sets.

 **Important**: _The code is minimalized and it's focus is to show how data is prepared, aggregated and visualized (without distraction of styling and modifying theme, fonts, etc.).
-The images in this repository are created with the code shown here with additional theme modifications._
+Charts in the `images` folder are created with the code shown here with additional theme modifications._